Gender and Sexuality Studies Graduate Courses

-WGS 8301.
-Gender and Sexuality: Feminist Approches.
+WGS 8301 [Every Fall Semester]: “Gender and Sexuality: Feminist Approaches.”
 Interdisciplinary introduction to the major debates, theoretical terms, and research methods in feminist, gender, sexuality, and queer studies.

-WGS 8302.
-Gender and Pedagogy.
+WGS 8302 [Every Spring Semester]: “Gender and Pedagogy.”
 Feminist theories of teaching and learning; gender and diversity in the classroom; critical pedagogy.

-WGS 8393.
-Queer Theory.
+WGS 8303: “Queer Theory.”
 History and development of queer theory.
 Key intellectual antecedents, significant theorists, and current trends.
 How sexuality intersects with gender, race, class, nationality, ability, and religion.